hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: @textlint-ja/textlint-rule-no-insert-dropping-sa, @textlint-rule/textlint-rule-no-invalid-control-character, @textlint/feature-flag, @textlint/kernel, @textlint/text-to-ast, @textlint/textlint-plugin-text, check-ends-with-period, nlcst-parse-japanese, nlcst-pattern-match, nlcst-types, textlint-rule-ja-unnatural-alphabet, textlint-rule-no-mixed-zenkaku-and-hankaku-alphabet, textlint-rule-prefer-tari-tari, unist-types.
-A copy of the source code may be downloaded from https://github.com/textlint-ja/textlint-rule-no-insert-dropping-sa.git (@textlint-ja/textlint-rule-no-insert-dropping-sa), https://github.com/textlint-rule/textlint-rule-no-invalid-control-character.git (@textlint-rule/textlint-rule-no-invalid-control-character), https://github.com/textlint/textlint.git (@textlint/feature-flag), https://github.com/textlint/textlint.git (@textlint/kernel), https://github.com/textlint/textlint.git (@textlint/text-to-ast), https://github.com/textlint/textlint.git (@textlint/textlint-plugin-text), https://github.com/azu/check-ends-with-period.git (check-ends-with-period), https://github.com/azu/nlp-pattern-match.git (nlcst-parse-japanese), https://github.com/azu/nlp-pattern-match.git (nlcst-pattern-match), https://github.com/azu/nlp-pattern-match.git (nlcst-types), https://github.com/textlint-ja/textlint-rule-ja-unnatural-alphabet.git (textlint-rule-ja-unnatural-alphabet), https://github.com/textlint-ja/textlint-rule-no-mixed-zenkaku-and-hankaku-alphabet.git (textlint-rule-no-mixed-zenkaku-and-hankaku-alphabet), https://github.com/textlint-ja/textlint-rule-prefer-tari-tari.git (textlint-rule-prefer-tari-tari), https://github.com/azu/nlp-pattern-match.git (unist-types).
+The following software may be included in this product: @textlint-ja/textlint-rule-no-filler, @textlint/source-code-fixer.
+A copy of the source code may be downloaded from https://github.com/textlint-ja/textlint-rule-no-filler.git (@textlint-ja/textlint-rule-no-filler), https://github.com/textlint/textlint.git (@textlint/source-code-fixer).
 This software contains the following license and notice below:

-Copyright (c) 2017 azu
+Copyright (c) 2021 azu

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal